 - Abusive Parents: Davis only meets Faora for a single episode, but in that time, she lectures him on not having killed enough people before running him through with a pole to activate his Healing Factor.
 She definitely counts, and given that it's Zod's plan, he does as well.

-- Anti-Villain / Anti-Hero: He begins as murdering criminals in order to save others and supress Doomsday.
+- Anti-Hero: He begins by murdering criminals in order to save others and suppress Doomsday.
 He later slides towards Nominal Hero, as his condition worsens and he struggles to keep people like Jimmy from uncovering his secret, losing some audience sympathy in the process.
-Finally he dives off the deep end into villainy, cementing his role as Superman's enemy.
+Finally, he dives off the deep end into villainy, cementing his role as Superman's enemy.

-- Beauty to Beast: Played straight; can go from a Hospital Hottie to a Eldritch Abomination within less than a minute.
+- Beauty to Beast: Played straight; can go from Hospital Hottie to Eldritch Abomination within less than a minute.

 - Big Bad: For Season 8.
 Sort of.